apache/zeppelin/docs/security/notebook_authorization.md

 </property>
 ```

-Behind the scenes when you create a new note only the `owner` is assigned to it, leaving `readers` and `writers` fields empty.
+Behind the scenes, when you create a new note only the `owners` field is filled with current user, leaving `readers` and `writers` fields empty.
 All the notes with at least one empty authorization field are considered to be in `public` workspace.
 Thus when setting `zeppelin.notebook.public` (or corresponding `ZEPPELIN_NOTEBOOK_PUBLIC`) to false, newly created notes have `readers` and `writers` fields filled with current user, making note appear as in `private` workspace.

 ## How it works
 In this section, we will explain the detail about how the notebook authorization works in backend side.